timetoady/timetoady.gihub.io/_posts/2020-12-12-Bbal-The-Final-Week-6.md

 ---
 layout: post
-title: Basketball Stat-tastic — Log of the Final Project, Week 5, the worst sequel
+title: Basketball Stat-tastic Final Project Week 6 — Off into the Sunset
 ---

 #### Always have to end on a make